Saturday police reports for Killeen, Heights, Cove, and Lampasas

 Killeen

-Driving while intoxicated reported at 2:24 a.m.
-Saturday in the 800 block of South Fort Hood Street.

-Murder reported at 2:30 a.m.
-Saturday in the 1300 block of North Gray Street.

-Possession of drug paraphernalia reported at 2:42 a.m.
-Saturday in the intersection of Botanical Drive and Jasper Drive.
+Possession of marijuana reported at 12:16 a.m.
+Saturday in the intersection of Elms Road and Trimmier Road

-Assault causing bodily injury reported at 3 a.m.
-Saturday in the 300 block of 22nd Street.

-Driving while intoxicated reported at 5 a.m.
-Saturday in the 800 block of Carrie Avenue.
+Firearm discharge reported at 12:26 a.m.
+Saturday in the 3200 block of Cantabrian Drive

-Forced entry of building reported at 10:30 a.m.
-Saturday in the 100 block of Hallmark Avenue.
+Possession of a controlled substance reported at 1:21 a.m.
+Saturday in the 600 block of South W.S.
+Young Drive.

-Assault causing bodily injury reported at 10:41 a.m.
-Saturday in the 1500 block of Briar Lane.

-Shoplifting reported at 11:41 a.m.
-Saturday in the 1400 block of Lowes Boulevard.

 Harker Heights